Multiviewer

 Overlays

-Up to four overlays can be configured on each multiviewer with fade transitions of 0–5000 ms. Available actions per overlay:
+Up to four overlays can be configured on each multiviewer with fade transitions of 0–5000 ms. Each overlay exposes three commands:

 • Show — instant on.